DavideFioravanti/tplink-msg/README.md

 # tplink-msg
-Understanding the communication protocol between Qualcomm(QCA) and Broadcom(BCM) cpu in some TP-Link modems
+Understanding the communication protocol between Qualcomm (QCA) and Broadcom (BCM) cpu in some TP-Link modems.
+Usually the QCA sends a packet and then BCM answers back

+Tested in TP-Link Archer D7 and TP-LINK Archer D50

+TP-Link Archer VR2600v should use the same protocol (needs confirmation)
+TP-Link Archer D5 *v1* should be an Archer D7 rebranded (needs confirmation)

 ***HEAVILY WIP***